GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ```

+Examples:
+  # Launch with port-forwarding
+  skaffold debug --port-forward

 Options:
       --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes
+      --auto-build=true: When set to false, builds wait for API request instead of running automatically
       --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one
+      --auto-deploy=true: When set to false, deploys wait for API request instead of running automatically
+      --auto-sync=true: When set to false, syncs wait for API request instead of running automatically
       --cache-artifacts=true: Set to false to disable default caching of artifacts
       --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache)
       --cleanup=true: Delete deployments after dev or debug mode is interrupted